waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `battle_strategist_agent` (v10) - Reliable
 - `pathfinder` (v2) - Newly improved to ignore impassable types.
 - `object_finder` (v1) - Reliable
 - **Tool FIXED: `wkg_checker` (v2):** The tool has been rewritten to correctly check for edges.
-The previous version failed because the `manage_world_knowledge` tool appears to strip the `map_id` from coordinate objects inside the edge payload, causing `KeyError`.
-The new version finds node IDs first, then checks for edges using those IDs, making it robust against this issue.
+- **Tool FIXED: `dungeon_navigator` (v3):** The tool has been rewritten with a proper DFS algorithm.

 ## IV.
 Silph Co.
-Investigation Log (v7)
+Investigation Log (v8)
 ### A. Confirmed Intel & Lessons Learned
 - **MUK's Immunity:** MUK appears to be immune to powder-based status moves (SLEEP POWDER, STUN SPORE).
 - **Bugged Rocket (5F West):** The Rocket at (9,17) in the western segment of 5F is bugged and soft-locks progress.
 The only exit is the teleporter back to 9F.
 - **Boardroom Location:** A Rocket on 10F at (2,10) confirmed the boardroom is on the 11th floor.

 ### B. Solved Puzzles
 - **Solved: 5F Gate Puzzle:** The gates in the southern corridor are controlled by the player's X-coordinate in the northern corridor (Y=2).
 Standing at X=11-13 opens the western gates.
-Standing at X=14-16 opens the eastern gates. **UPDATE:** The corridors are physically separated by permanent walls, so the gates only grant access to their respective segments.
-A teleporter must be used to cross between them.
+Standing at X=14-16 opens the eastern gates. **UPDATE:** The corridors are physically separated by permanent walls, so a teleporter must be used to cross between them.
+- **Solved: CARD KEY Location:** The CARD KEY was located on Silph Co.
+5F at (22, 17), accessible after using a series of teleporters to navigate between the segmented floors.

 ### C. Open Puzzles & Hypotheses
-- **FAILED HYPOTHESIS (Attempt Count: 5+):** Randomly using teleporters to find a new path has failed.
-I am stuck in an isolated loop between segments of 4F, 6F, and 10F.
-- **FAILED HYPOTHESIS (Attempt Count: 1):** Systematically exploring every reachable tile in the 4F-6F-10F teleporter loop segments has failed to reveal a new path or trigger.
-This loop is a confirmed dead end for progression.
-- **Item on 4F:** An item at (4,10) is blocked by closed gates at (5,13) and (6,13).
-No obvious switch in the room.
-- **FAILED HYPOTHESIS (Attempt Count: 1):** The intra-floor teleporter at (24, 12) on 3F does not open the gates at (18, 9) and (18, 10).
 - **WKG DEBT:** The edge for the 3F-4F stairs is missing the `destination_entry_point`.
 Must fix this when next on 4F.